 Katie Holten is a visual artist based in New York and working in the world.

-Katie is motivated by social, cultural, and environmental circumstances such as the financialisation of Nature, Katie makes drawings, sculptures, installations, meals, books, and ephemeral actions she makes poetic alterations to the everyday.
-She is interested in creating works that contribute to an awareness of the politics of place, while reflecting the vulnerabilities implicit in everyday life.
-At the root of Katie's practice is a curiosity with life's systems - both organic and man-made.
-Her work is an ongoing investigation of the inextricable relationship between man and the natural world in the age of the Anthropocene.
+Motivated by social, cultural, and environmental circumstances such as the financialisation of Nature, Katie makes drawings, sculptures, installations, meals, books, and ephemeral actions that function as poetic alterations to the everyday.
+She often works on site to explore the history, ecology, and other invisible aspects of an environment.
+At the root of her practice is a curiosity with life's systems -- organic and man-made -- and the inextricable relationship between man and the natural world in the age of the Anthropocene.

 If THE GATES is the signature artwork in looking back at the Bloomberg era - big, bold, tourist - attracting, and imposed on Central Park and all of us - then Katie Holten's TREE MUSEUM is like an antidote after too much of a big idea.